Unboxed-Software/solana-course/content/compressed-nfts.md

 - `connection` - a `Connection` to use for interacting with the network.
 - `payer` - a `Keypair` that will pay for transactions.
-- `treeAddress` - the merkle tree’s address
+- `treeAddress` - the Merkle tree’s address
 - `collectionDetails` - the details of the collection as type `CollectionDetails` from `utils.ts`
 - `amount` - the number of cNFTs to mint

 The body of this function will do the following:

 1. Derive the tree authority just like before.
-Again, this is a PDA derived from the merkle tree address and the Bubblegum program.
+Again, this is a PDA derived from the Merkle tree address and the Bubblegum program.
 2. Derive the `bubblegumSigner`.
 This is a PDA derived from the string `"collection_cpi"` and the Bubblegum program and is essential for minting to a collection.
 3. Create the cNFT metadata by calling `createNftMetadata` from our `utils.ts` file.
 4. Create the mint instruction by calling `createMintToCollectionV1Instruction` from the Bubblegum SDK.